HemaSai777/Team-11-ML-end-sem-project-/README.md

 **How to Run the Code**

-**Option 1: **Using Jupyter Notebook
+**Option 1:** Using Jupyter Notebook

-Open terminal in the project folder
+1. Open terminal in the project folder

-Run:
+2. Run:

    jupyter notebook

-Open the file ML.ipynb
+3. Open the file ML.ipynb

-Run all cells step-by-step
+4. Run all cells step-by-step

 **Option 2:** Using Google Colab

-Upload ML.ipynb to Google Colab
+1. Upload ML.ipynb to Google Colab

-Upload or connect your dataset
+2. Upload or connect your dataset

-Run all cells sequentially
+3. Run all cells sequentially

 📂 Project Structure
 Team-11-ML-end-sem-project/
-│── ML.ipynb        # Main notebook file
+│── ML.ipynb
-│── dataset/        # Dataset (may not be included due to size) │── README.md       # Project documentation

-** Notes**
+│── dataset/
+│── README.md

+**Notes**

 The dataset may be large
 Ensure all required libraries are installed before running the code